All Episodes

 jordan holmes

-It's like the stand-your-ground defense for conspiracy theorists.
+It's like the stand your ground defense for conspiracy theorists.

-It doesn't matter what you ask or what you do.
+Like it doesn't matter what you ask or what you do.

 It is always they're doing it on the defense.